-ST 2 Goal: Seek the immediate award of the FY 2024 Capitalization Grant, and the BIL CWSRF General Supplemental Capitalization Grant.
+ST 1 Goal: Seek the immediate award of the FY 2025 Base Capitalization Grant, the BIL CWSRF General Supplemental Capitalization Grant, and the FY 2024 BIL CWSRF Emerging Contaminant Capitalization Grant.
 Upon award, continue to disburse loan proceeds such that the Capitalization Grants can promptly be utilized.

-ST 2a Goal: Work to provide the maximum Additional Subsidization available under the grants to CWSRF recipients.
-Ensure that Additional Subsidization is provided pursuant to the terms and conditions of the Capitalization Grants and Additional Subsidization is provided as permitted by the Water Resources Reform and Development Act (WRRDA).
+ST 1a Goal: Work to provide the maximum Additional Subsidization available under the grants to CWSRF recipients.
+Ensure that Additional Subsidization is provided pursuant to the terms and conditions of the Capitalization Grants and Additional Subsidization is provided as permitted by the CWA.
 Additional Subsidization from the CWSRF Base Program may be provided in the form of principal forgiveness, negative interest loans, grants, other loan forgiveness, and through buying, refinancing, or restructuring debt (or any combination of these).
-Additional Subsidization from the CWSRF General Supplemental Program may be provided in the form of principal forgiveness, and grants.
+Additional Subsidization from the CWSRF General Supplemental Program and CWSRF Emerging Contaminant Program may be provided in the form of principal forgiveness, and grants.
 Additional Subsidization will be provided to those systems meeting the State's Affordability Criteria.

-ST 2b Goal: Ensure that not less than 10% of the FY 2024 Base Capitalization Grant and 10% of the FY 2024 CWSRF General Supplemental Capitalization Grant is allocated to fund Green Project Reserve Projects.
-Work diligently to identify and fund projects that address or have components of Green Project Reserve infrastructure, water, or energy efficiency improvements, include environmentally innovative activities, or climate resilient improvements.
+ST 1b Goal: Ensure that not less than 10% of the FY 2025 Base Capitalization Grant, 10% of the FY 2025 CWSRF General Supplemental Capitalization Grant, and 10% of the FY 2024 CWSRF Emerging Contaminants Grant are allocated to fund Green Project Reserve Projects.
+Work diligently to identify and fund projects that address or have components of Green Project Reserve infrastructure, water, or energy efficiency improvements, including environmentally innovative activities, or climate resilient improvements.
 PPLs found in Exhibit B note projects expected to include Green Project Reserve activities.

-ST 2c Goal: Ensure that Davis Bacon wage rules apply to all assistance agreements made with funds appropriated under the Capitalization Grants.
+ST 1c Goal: Ensure that Davis Bacon wage rules apply to all assistance agreements made with funds appropriated under the Capitalization Grants.

-ST 2d Goal: Ensure that all American Iron and Steel requirements (AIS) as set forth in the current Capitalization Grant are met.
-Ensure that all Build America, Buy America requirements as set forth in the Capitalization Grants are met for equivalency projects.
+ST 1d Goal: Ensure that all American Iron and Steel requirements (AIS) as set forth in the current Capitalization Grant are met.
+Ensure that all Build America, Buy America requirements as set forth in the Capitalization Grants are met for Equivalency projects.

-ST 2e Goal: If practical, equivalency projects anticipated for each Capitalization Grant will be identified in Exhibit C. A list of selected equivalency projects will be included in the SFY 2024 Annual Report.
+ST 1e Goal: If practical, Equivalency projects anticipated for each Capitalization Grant will be identified in Exhibit C. A list of selected Equivalency projects will be included in the SFY 2025 Annual Report.
 The requirements of Section 602(b)(14) A & E procurement shall be satisfied by compliance with 40 USC Chapter 11.

-ST 2f Goal: Ensure that Participants are studying and evaluating the cost and effectiveness of the proposed project or activity as required in Section 602(b)(13) of the Clean Water Act.
+ST 1f Goal: Ensure that Participants are studying and evaluating the cost and effectiveness of the proposed project or activity as required in Section 602(b)(13) of the Clean Water Act.

-ST 2g Goal: Ensure that Participants have developed and are implementing an Asset Management Program (AMP) that meets the requirements set forth in the CWSRF Loan Program Guidelines and that those AMPs include the components that meet the minimum requirements of a Fiscal Sustainability Plan as set forth in Section 603(d)(1)(E) of the Clean Water Act.
+ST 1g Goal: Ensure that Participants have developed and are implementing an Asset Management Program (AMP) that meets the requirements set forth in the CWSRF Loan Program Guidelines and that those AMPs include the components that meet the minimum requirements of a Fiscal Sustainability Plan as set forth in Section 603(d)(1)(E) of the Clean Water Act and Cybersecurity measures.
+As of July 1, 2024, ensure all loan closers complete the CISA cyber security vulnerability assessment (or similar assessment) annually.

-ST 3 Goal: Document the environmental benefits derived from the CWSRF Loan Program projects using the Clean Water Benefits Reporting system managed by the EPA.
+ST 2 Goal: Document the environmental benefits derived from the CWSRF Loan Program projects using the OWSRF Data System managed by the EPA.
 Goals identified are:

-- Abatement of combined sewer overflow (CSO) discharges along stream segments, ultimately reducing pollution to the Ohio River; - Elimination of septic systems in communities, eliminating failing systems that discharge to waters of the state; - SRF funds targeted to abate pathogen or nutrient loadings to impaired water bodies (303(d) listed streams); and - Increased compliance with NPDES permits.
+- Abatement of combined sewer overflow (CSO) discharges along stream segments, ultimately reducing pollution to the Ohio River and Great Lakes; - Elimination of septic systems in communities, eliminating failing systems that discharge to waters of the state; - CWSRF funds targeted to abate pathogen or nutrient loadings to impaired water bodies (303(d) listed streams); and - Increased compliance with NPDES permits.